Sea Turtles Find Protection From Senegal Fishermen - UrduPoint

 "Not all fishermen have turned away from turtles and when the fishing is not good, some even hunt them," he says.

-They can take dozens a day, or more, to pay for fuel for their outbiard engines.
+They can take dozens a day, or more, to pay for fuel for their outboard engines.
 And there remains a taste among the human population for turtle flesh -- and other parts.

 At the end of June, the corpse of a young green turtle was found on a beach in Dakar, its belly cut down its entire length.